RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 <p align="center">
     <img src="Images/Main07.jpeg" alt="Description" width="1000">
 </p>

+## Setting the position of the three switches

+Disclaimer: I did not know of the three switches at the rear side of the floppy before I performed the initial testing.
+During the initial testing I had problems getting the drive to work at all.
+The drive was:

+- Not ticking (in the sense that the R/W was moving back/forth slightly)
+- Not able to sense, and read, any floppy

+After some research on the web I found a brilliant YouTube video from The Floppy Doc.
+The video, [Diagnosing The Amiga 600 Panasonic Drive](https://www.youtube.com/watch?v=VQsnVUCTDEw&t=6290s), make a note that in order for the floppy drive to work in an Amiga the three switches must be set like this:

+`Amiga mode: SW3: "0", SW2: "M0", SW1: "RY"`

+It turns out the that the SW3 switch was set to "3" which made the floppy not working at all in the Amiga.

+Also, in the same video it shows which positions the switches must be set in order for the drive to work in PC:

+`PC mode: SW3: "1", SW2: "MS", SW1: "DC"`

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm